MagdalenaBunbury/SouthernLevant/README.md

 \=IF(AND(N$1>=$L3, N$1<=$K3), 1/((($K3-$L3)/50)+1), 0)

-This ensures proportional distribution of occupation likelihood within calibrated age ranges.
+This ensures a proportional distribution of occupation likelihood within calibrated age ranges.

 ## **DATA-SPECIFIC INFORMATION FOR: AoristicWeightsSites.csv**